skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ### Memory network
 However, knowledge edit is not so simple as it sounds.
 Pre-training LLMs requires substantial computational cost due to thier unprecedented amounts of parameters.
-Considering that we have to introduce new knowledge into the pre-trained model frequently, re-training is not a feasible solution [2].
+Considering the fact that we have to introduce new knowledge into the pre-trained model frequently, re-training the whole model is not a feasible solution [2].

 To tackle the problem, "memory network" was proposed.
 The main point of memory network is "to combine the successful learning strategies developed in the machine learning literature for inference with a memory component that can be read and written to."
 [5]

-To be specific, model editing is mandatory to remove the undesired, incorrect, or obsolete facts from the LLM's "memory", and optionally replace it with desired outcome.
+For example, let's assume that you're providing new information to a pre-trained LLM.
+What you expect to the model is to answer the following questions based on the facts you mentioned.
+In this case, the model can do the job by writing the knowledge from you into a memory and reading the relevant one from the memory to answer the question.
+In other words, LLM can save the facts from users and utilize the saved knowledge to answer the question.

+In this paper, authors followed the method from [6].
+For details, please refer to '3.
+Model architecture' and '4.
+Memory Operations.'

 ### Autoencoder